 Timeline and Application Process

-The Tow Policy Advocacy Fellowship Initiative accepts new and returning host sites to apply by August 19, 2020 for consideration.
-Later in August, prospective host sites are invited to a matching event — an opportunity to meet the incoming Fellows and indicate which ones they are interested in hosting.
+The Tow Policy Advocacy Fellowship Initiative accepts new and returning host sites to apply as host sites every spring.
+The application is due in August, and eligible applicants are invited to a “matching event” in late August to meet the incoming Fellows and indicate which ones they are interested in hosting.
 Fellows begin their host site placements in September.
 Due to the outbreak of COVID-19, all Tow Fellows will work remotely until further notice.